Workshops

 Learn facts, skills, and strategies in these online mental health workshops.
 Every quarter; no pre-screening required.

-A workshop focusing on how grief impacts us, normalizing reactions to loss and grief, and ways to live and grow around grief.
+In this workshop we will discuss how grief impacts us, normalize grief and loss reactions, and explore ways to live and grow with grief.

 A workshop to learn about the benefits of self-compassion and mindfulness meditation.